Winemaker dies in Italy while trying to save colleague who fainted in wine vat | KRDO

 Authorities responded to the emergency call on Thursday at the Ca’di Rajo winery in San Polo di Piave, in the city of Treviso in northern Italy.

-According to the fire brigade, the man in his forties was trying to save his colleague who had fainted from carbon monoxide fumes while carrying out maintenance work.
+According to the fire brigade, the man in his forties was trying to save his colleague who had fainted from carbon dioxide fumes while carrying out maintenance work.

 The two men were working in a processing tank that had just been emptied of wine for bottling when they were overcome by fumes from the fermentation process.

-Note: This article has been updated to change the gas released to carbon dioxide